Xavatt/Memory-Simulator/README.md

 The first line in the file has the main memory access time (**tmem**), the TLB access time (**ttlb**), and the page fault penalty (tfault).
 All times are in nano seconds.
 After the first line, each line will have a 16-bit address followed by the access type (read or write).
 As an example consider the following four memory references:

 ![captura](https://user-images.githubusercontent.com/15019106/47720961-b477b200-dc14-11e8-9851-51961227f93f.PNG)

+Note that our program should read three positive integers followed by a newline character and then for each line we should read a 16-bit address followed by a space and then the access type which is either **R** (read) or **W** (write).

+The trace file that will be provided for us has 1,000,000 virtual memory references and for each reference you must perform the translation from virtual to physical memory and depending on whether the reference is in the TLB or the page table we will keep track of the average access time for each reference.

+Note that when you are evicting an entry in the TLB or from a frame in memory you need to check if the entry is dirty (i.e. the reference was a **write**).
+If it’s **dirty** you need to simulate a memory **write** (writes the dirty page into disk), followed by a memory **read** (reads the new page from disk into memory).
+Note that the TLB has a subset of the memory references contained in the frame table, simplifying your coding significantly.

+## EXPECTED OUTPUTS

+The simulator reports the TLB hit rate, the page faults in the form of disk reads and writes, total number of memory frames used, and the average access time for the entire trace.
+Note that the final trace is over 1,000,000 entries long so you will be provided with a smaller trace for testing purposes.

+# PROPOSED SOLUTION